 As the tsunami of future media continues to grow exponentially, we’ll teach you how to ride the wave, optimise emerging technologies and exploit opportunities in a sea of new and evolving digital communications markets.

 You’ll get to work in teams to strategize, create and deploy real campaigns for big brands, you’ll experience the jeopardy of client-facing deliveries and you’ll be guided by industry mentors and tutors throughout the process.
 There are neither exams nor lengthy dissertations in Future Media: Pro; every assignment is rooted in client or agency briefs and all your work is assessed on the quality of your delivery, your ‘pitch’ presentations, your professional reports and your practice.
 This experiential learning equips you with the knowledge you need to achieve your Masters, a creditable track record of professional practice and an accumulation of evidence that you can showcase in your continuing personal and professional development.

-You will have 16 hours formal lectures and workshops across Monday, Tuesday and Wednesday with 24 hours directed and self-directed study across each week.
+You will have 12* hours of formal lectures and workshops each week during term time, with 24 hours directed and self-directed study across most weeks.

 1. Agency: ThinkJam

 Cinema chains and Hollywood studios want lucrative teenage audiences in their movie theatres.
 Your brief is to build a social media campaign so 14-17 year olds get the real ‘red carpet’ experience of film-going glamour… not the dodgy download.

 MG Rover are launching a new SUV into the UK car market.
 Your brief is to optimise Search around your brand, build a bespoke landing page for your product, bring target audiences to experience a test drive and persuade them to make the purchase!